stephnan/boodle/README.md

 $ gulp
 ```

-Install [shadow-cljs](http://shadow-cljs.org/) and compile the ClojureScript
-files with:
+Compile the ClojureScript files with:

 ```console
 $ shadow-cljs compile boodle
 ```

+### Running

-Then fire up the server with:
+From the project root, fire up the server with:

 ```console
 $ clj -A:run
 ```

 You can now browse at `http://localhost:8080` and interact with boodle.

+## Extra

 The included `etc/boodle.service` is a basic [systemd
 unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) that